 Before you apply for any credit card, it’s important to know where you stand.
 Rewards credit cards often require good or excellent credit scores from applicants, so you can see where you stand by checking your credit scores for free on Credit.com.

-At publishing time, the Barclaycard Arrival Plus, Chase Sapphire Preferred, Capital One VentureOne, Citi ThankYou Premier, Discover it Miles and American Express Everyday Preferred credit cards are offered through Credit.com product pages, and Credit.com will be compensated if our users apply for and ultimately sign up for any of these cards.
+At publishing time, the Barclaycard Arrival Plus, Chase Sapphire Preferred, Capital One VentureOne, Citi ThankYou Premier and Discover it Miles credit cards are offered through Credit.com product pages, and Credit.com will be compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.